 A mixed assessment strategy is designed to ensure the assessment of the various learning outcomes on the Programme.
 For example, examinations are employed often to assess a number of skills ranging from knowledge and understanding whereas written coursework may often be employed to demonstrate skills of critical analysis, evaluation and synthesis.
-Portfolio preparation in the Professional Skills and Ethics module demonstrates skills of organisation and time management.
-Critical reflection is demonstrated at various points and in a number of ways, including through the use of a case studies and court reports.
-Preparation for mooting demonstrates an ability to work within a team as does the preparation for interviewing and advising.
-Formative assessment opportunities are available in all modules on the LLB (Hons) Law with Criminology giving students a further opportunity to engage with feedback, reflect upon their own learning and feed-forward into later summative assessments.
+Portfolio preparation in the Professional Legal Skills and Ethics (LLBL1004) and the Forensic Psychology in Practice (PSYC3646) modules demonstrates skills of organisation and time management.
+Preparation for mooting demonstrates an ability to work within a team.
+Critical reading and reflection is assessed at various points throughout the degree and includes the assessment through a poster presentation in the Introduction to Forensic Psychology module (PSYC1434).
+Formative assessment opportunities are available in all modules giving students a further opportunity to engage with feedback, reflect upon their own learning and feed-forward into later summative assessments.

-Although the development of higher critical thinking skills is a feature of all levels of the degree, the assessment strategy also recognises a staged development from knowledge, understanding and application in level 4, with these outcomes being further developed and complemented by skills of legal research in level 5 (which is also a feature of the Professional Legal Skills and Ethics course in level 4).
-Level 6 modules build on these earlier outcomes and also require students to demonstrate skills of analysis, evaluation and synthesis that are commonly most associated with level 6 study.
-The assessment of research skills and independent research skills is evident at all stages, but is most prominent at the upper levels, involving a close interaction with the outcomes of evaluation, synthesis and critical analysis.
+Although the development of higher thinking skills is a feature of the assessment at all levels on the degree, the assessment strategy incorporates a gradual development from knowledge, understanding and application in level 4, with these outcomes being further developed and complemented by skills of legal research in level 5 (which is also a feature of the Professional Legal Skills and Ethics course in level 4).
+Level 6 courses build on these earlier outcomes and also require students to demonstrate skills of analysis, evaluation and synthesis that are commonly most associated with level 6 study.
+The assessment of research skills and independent research skills is evident at all stages of the degree, but is most prominent at the upper levels, involving a close interaction with the outcomes of evaluation, synthesis and critical analysis.
 In addition, although skills of critical evaluation and analysis do not feature prominently in the learning outcomes of level 4 courses - the generic assessment guidelines anticipate that excellent students at the top end may well have already demonstrated these skills and are rewarded accordingly.